 It also features her elder brother named Bijju.
 One day a servant named Rajaram of Ram, the shopkeeper wants to impress his master by bringing the umbrella for the master because he knew the obsession he has for that particular thing.

-Seeing the plight of Rajaram, Binya sympathizes the shopkeeper and decides to gift the umbrella to him.
+Seeing the plight of Rajaram, Binya sympathizes with the shopkeeper and decides to gift the umbrella to him.
 After buying toffees she left the umbrella in his shop.

 The act of kindness